ErickWendel/webxr-studies/README.md

 ## AR Scary Movie Powered by ML
 This project is in the `/ar-scary-movie` directory.
 It's a working project of a AR experience that recognizes TVs and place a 3D model on that.
 You can view this project by clicking [here](https://erickwendel.github.io/webxr-studies/ar-scary-movie).

+## Camera Filter Powered by ML
+You can view this project by clicking [here](https://erickwendel.github.io/webxr-studies/camera-filters).

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions, no matter how small, are greatly appreciated.